rtrussell/BBCSDL/README.md

 # BBCSDL
-BBC BASIC for SDL 2.0 is a cross-platform implementation of the BBC BASIC programming language for Windows, Linux (x86), MacOS, Raspbian (Raspberry Pi OS), Android, iOS and Emscripten / WebAssembly.
+BBC BASIC for SDL 2.0 (BBCSDL) is a cross-platform implementation of the BBC BASIC programming language for Windows, Linux (x86), MacOS, Raspbian (Raspberry Pi OS), Android, iOS and Emscripten / WebAssembly.
 It is highly compatible with BBC BASIC for Windows and has the same language extensions, but uses SDL 2.0 as an OS abstraction layer to achieve cross-platform compatibility.

-The BBC BASIC Console Mode editions are lightweight implementations for Windows, Linux (x86), MacOS and Raspbian (Raspberry Pi OS) which do not support graphics or sound but are otherwise compatible with the desktop, mobile and web editions.
+The BBC BASIC Console Mode editions (BBCTTY) are lightweight implementations for Windows, Linux (x86), MacOS and Raspbian (Raspberry Pi OS) which do not support graphics or sound but are otherwise compatible with the desktop, mobile and web editions.
 They take their input from stdin and send their output to stdout, so may be used for scripting, CGI and remote terminal applications.